johnnyreilly/structured-data-seo-and-react/README.md

 ## Using the Rich Results Test

 If we go to https://search.google.com/test/rich-results we find the Rich Results Test tool.
-There's two ways you can test, providing a URL or providing code.
+There's two ways you can test; providing a URL or providing code.
 In our case we don't have a public facing URL and so we're going to use the HTML that React is rendering.

 In devtools we'll use the "copy outerHTML" feature to grab the HTML, then we'll paste it into Rich Results: